$\operatorname{Sp}(1)$-symmetric hyperk\"ahler quantisation: Examples of applications

 on $V$, where the quaternionic Hermitian form is

 with

 It follows that $I,J,K$ are $g$-skew-symmetric, hence they span a real Lie subalgebra $\SpanIJK \subseteq \mathfrak{o}(V,g)$.

-Attached to the hyper-K\"ahler vector space is the group $\Sp(V,\bm{h}) \subseteq O(V,g)$ of $\mathbb{R}$-linear endomorphisms of $V$ preserving $\bm{h}$---hence $g$ and each of the forms $\omega_I, \omega_J, \omega_K$.
-As above we are interested in transformations that preserve the hyper-K\"ahler structure in a looser sense, but here we restrict to \emph{linear} ones:
+Attached to the hyperk\"ahler vector space is the group $\Sp(V,\bm{h}) \subseteq O(V,g)$ of $\mathbb{R}$-linear endomorphisms of $V$ preserving $\bm{h}$---hence $g$ and each of the forms $\omega_I, \omega_J, \omega_K$.
+As above we are interested in transformations that preserve the hyperk\"ahler structure in a looser sense, but here we restrict to \emph{linear} ones:

 As a subgroup of $\operatorname{O} (V, g)$, the above is compact.